Welcome to Class 6

 - Children take part in fire safety training, with particular focus on their own homes.
 They also have the chance to learn CPR and how to place someone in the recovery position - using resuscitation dummies

-Later in this half term, Year 6 will also be investigating the life of Anne Frank...
+Year 6 investigated the life of Anne Frank...

-and sensitively discussing the persecution of some people by others
+and sensitively discussed the persecution of some people by others.